11

 You wouldn’t hire a typist who has never used a computer, no matter the number of words per minute nor the accuracy rate.
 Yet, the majority of people employed today are still using their skills and methodologies from the pre-digital age.

-- Are you (or your business) still writing business plans?
+- Are you still writing business plans?

-- Are you (or your business) still developing strategies?
+- Are you still developing strategies?

 These are just a few examples of business practices that made a lot of sense (and money) in the past.
 They worked because the market and competition was stable, because the business environment was predictable and there was enough time for management decisions to be made by management, rolled out by the business units, and continuously adjusted or improved.